Review: Heir of Storms by Lauryn Hamilton Murray

 In this beautifully written contemporary middle grade debut, an eighth grader’s study of asexuality in science class leads her to understand her own asexual identity as she embarks on a journey toward self-discovery and self-advocacy.
 For readers of Alex Gino and Ashley Herring Blake.

 “There’s the part of me that doesn’t understand kissing or cuteness or attraction, and then there’s the part of me that feels so lonely.
 How do I make sense of those two parts?
-Maybe I’ll … Continue reading
+Maybe I’ll never … Continue reading

 Review: Dragon Spear by Jessica Day George